slmttndrk/Turkish_Dictionary-Rules-_Based_Sentiment_Analysis/README.md

 <br>

 *   The first rule is to get adequate dataset to train your model efficiently.
-Here, I have 4995 movie
+Here, I have sample movie

 critics from Beyazperde.
 You can find it from this [link](http://www.beyazperde.com/filmler/elestiriler-beyazperde/).